 To make the most of your time you can also opt to add tours in Rome.
-There are plenty to choose from, from 1-day highlights tours of Rome for those hoping to do Rome in a day to 2 or 3 day Rome tour packages, food tours for the food and wine lovers as well as walking tours which will certainly help you work off the delicious food that is enticingly irresistible.
+There are plenty to choose from, from 1-day highlights tours of Rome for those hoping to do Rome in a day to 2 or spend 3 days in Rome, food tours for the food and wine lovers as well as walking tours which will certainly help you work off the delicious food that is enticingly irresistible.

 So, let’s run through what the perfect 4-day itinerary for an epic trip to Rome…

 Day 1 – Exploring The Heart of Rome